 When you're done playing you'll "color up", which is to turn your chips into higher denominations so you have fewer chips to carry to the cashier.
 Just push your chips towards the dealer and say, "Color up, please."
 She'll change your chips and give you the larger denominations.
 If you're not going to gamble any more then walk your chips over to the cashier (the "cage") to cash them in.
 You can't cash your chips in at the table.

 Studies show that men gamble more for the adrenaline rush, or to bolster their masculinity, while women gamble more to be part of an escapist fantasy, or to be sociable.
-(Journal of Gambling Studies, Electronic Journal of Gambling Issues, NZ Herald)
+(Problem Gambling Institute of Ontario, Electronic Journal of Gambling Issues)

 And of course, some people gamble because of a compulsive addiction that is not easy to control.
 The good news there is that it's definitely possible for individuals who gamble compulsively to stop.
-(Kansas City Star) Related to this, certain prescription drugs encourage gambling behavior, especially those used to treat Parkinson's Disease.
+(American Journal of Psychiatry, Natl.
+Center for Responsible Gaming) Related to this, certain prescription drugs encourage gambling behavior, especially those used to treat Parkinson's Disease.
 A friend of mine with not much gambling history suddenly became a compulsive gambler after he started taking medicine for Parkinson's.
 It sent his life into a downward spiral, but the good news is that once he realized the connection to the meds, he switched to different medication and now has been completely gambling-free.

 One of the more interesting findings from psychological research is that we're more interested in something when the rewards are inconsistent.
 If a test animal gets a reward every time it presses a lever, it quickly loses interest in the lever.
 But if it only sometimes gets a reward and sometimes doesn't, then suddenly the lever becomes fascinating.
 Slot machines have tapped into that concept perfectly: They give inconsistent rewards, and keep us trying to chase the next win.
 (Live Science 2005)